 The men must have stooped to quiet him, and the dog—now fully awake—had the good sense to follow them back to base.
 Rags cheerfully became the companion of Jimmy Donovan though everyone in the unit enjoyed him and slipped him scraps of whatever they were eating.

 Rags’s story has recently been carefully researched and movingly written by Grant Hayter-Menzies.
 Though a biography of Rags had been written by a fellow named James Rohan in 1930, Hayter-Menzies saw that the dog had lived six years beyond the date of that biography and that there was still a great deal more to be reported.
-His forthcoming book, From Stray Dog to World War I Hero: The Paris Terrier Who Joined the First Division will be published this fall.
+His book, From Stray Dog to World War I Hero: The Paris Terrier Who Joined the First Division was published in 2015.

 Dog Hero During the War